gaoyuan1223m/Impressive-Projects-on-Github/README.md

     Under the hood, Nest makes use of Express, but also, provides compatibility with a wide range of other libraries, like e.g. Fastify, allowing for easy use of the myriad third-party plugins which are available.
     </td></tr></table>

+- [fastify](https://www.fastify.io/) : Fast and low overhead web framework for Node.js with **12.9K** stars on [[github](https://github.com/fastify/fastify)]

+    <table><tr><td bgcolor=gray>
+    An efficient server implies a lower cost of the infrastructure, a better responsiveness under load and happy users.
+How can you efficiently handle the resources of your server, knowing that you are serving the highest number of requests as possible, without sacrificing security validations and handy development?<br></br>

+    Enter Fastify.
+Fastify is a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
+It is inspired by Hapi and Express and as far as we know, it is one of the fastest web frameworks in town.
+    </td></tr></table>

+**Testing**

 -

+****